-Highfields State Secondary College

-Subject Selection Structure - Year 11 2020
+Highfields State Secondary College Subject Selection Structure - Subject Selection Year 11, 2023

-Number of Lines: 6 Additional Preferences: 4 Mandatory KLAs: English, Mathematics Student Instructions: When selecting your subjects remember: - Please refer to your subject selection booklet for information on each subject. - You can only select a subject once, even it appears on multiple lines. - You must choose at least one English and one Maths subject - Choose subjects that you enjoy or that you have already had some success with In the preference area student are to elect an additional subject for lines 1, 2, 3 and 4.
+Number of Lines: 6

+Additional Preferences: 4

+Mandatory KLAs:

+Student Instructions:

+When selecting your subjects, remember:

+- Please refer to your Subject Selection Booklet for specific information on each subject.

+- You can only select a subject once, even if it appears on multiple lines.

+- You must choose at least one English and one Maths subject

+- Choose subjects that you enjoy or that you have already had some success with.

+In the preference area, students are to elect an additional subject for Lines 1, 2, 3 & 4.
 Please ensure you pick them in order of lines.

-In 2021, if you're eligible, you'll be ranked for university using the ATAR.
-A broad range of courses can contribute to the ATAR: Five General subjects; or · Four General subjects, and one VET qualification at Certificate III or above; or · Four General subjects, and one Applied subject.
+If you're eligible, you'll be ranked for university using the ATAR system.
+A broad range of subjects can contribute to an ATAR:

+Five General subjects; or

+Four General Subjects, and one VET qualification oat Certificate III or above;

+or

+Four General subjects, and one Applied subject.

 To be eligible, you'll also need to pass an English subject, but your result will only contribute to your ATAR if it's one of your best five subject results.

-Agricultural Practices Business Studies Line 1 ☐ Biology Engineering ☐ Hospitality Practices Industrial Graphics Skills □ Japanese ☐ Legal Studies ■ Modern History ☐ Visual Art □ Visual Arts in Practice ☐ Agricultural Science ☐ Business Studies Line 2 □ Drama Furnishing Skills ☐ Film, Television and New ☐ Food & Nutrition Literature ☐ Physical Education Physics Psychology ☐ Sport and Recreation Line 3 ☐ Certificate II in Outdoor Biology ☐ Chemistry Recreation □ Dance ■ Early Childhood Studies Digital Solutions
+Line 1 Agricultural Science Business Studies Certificate II in Outdoor Recreation Chemistry Engineering Engineering Skills ☐ Film, Television and New Media Furnishing Skills Health 🗌 Japanese Modern History 🗌 Visual Art Line 2 Biology Business Certificate III in Fitness Digital Solutions Food & Nutrition Hospitality Practices Legal Studies Literature Physical Education Science in Practice Visual Arts in Practice Line 3 Certificate III in Fitness Dance 🗌 Drama Engineering Skills Geography Hospitality Practices Industrial Graphics Skills Information and Communication Technology Physics Psychology Sport and Recreation Line 4 Agricultural Practices Ancient History Biology Chemistry 🗌 Design Early Childhood Studies 🗌 Music Specialist Mathematics Sport and Recreation Line 5 Essential Mathematics General Mathematics Mathematical Methods Line 6 English Essential English

-☐ Film, Television and New

-Communication Technology

-Media

-Design

-■ Music

-Information and

-Ancient History

-Sport and Recreation

-☐ General Mathematics

-Essential English

-☐ Geography

-Arts in Practice

-☐ Furnishing Skills

-■ Mathematical Methods

-Psychology

-Engineering Skills

-Certificate III in Fitness

-Specialist Mathematics

-Essential Mathematics

-Hospitality Practices

-Health

-English

-Accounting

-Line 4

-Line 5

-Line 6